stravalib/stravalib/docs/get-started/activities.md

 ```

 :::{tip}
 To get activities starting with the oldest first, specify a value for the `after` parameter when calling client.get_activities.
-To get the last 5 newest activities, use the `before` parameter.
+Use the' before' parameter to get the last 5 activities.
 :::

-Additionally list a club member's activities with
+Additionally, list a club member's activities with
 {py:func}`stravalib.client.Client.get_club_activities`.

 <!--